Hanukkah and Christmas

 If God used mere, humble and faithful individuals to keep history on His intended course in the past, could He do so in the present and future?
 Might such individuals include you and me?
 If so, might He be giving us such an opportunity this Hanukkah/Christmas?
-Is the upcoming convergence of calendar dates something He could use to draw Jews and Gentiles in Messiah closer to Him and each other – and as a witness to the world?
+Could He draw Jews and Gentiles in Messiah closer to Him and each other – and as a witness to the world?

-vvYHVH is maturing His people as one new humanity.
-He is preparing and refining us for the next phase of redemption history, His glorious return.
+God is maturing His people as one new humanity.
+He is preparing and refining us for the next phase of redemption history.
+It is for His glorious return.
 Part of that preparation is our expression to Israel and the nations of the Gospel, the good news of His redemptive love.
-I believe December 25, 2016/Kislev 25, 5777 could serve as a turning point in our corporate expression and testimony, even to eternity.

 In my lifetime, I have seen a tremendous amount of change in the Body of Messiah.
-As a religious Jew growing up in post-World War II America, I could neither celebrate nor ignore Christmas.
+Growing up as a religious Jew in post-World War II America, I could neither celebrate nor ignore Christmas.
 Every year, the local public school system required that I actively participate in Christmas assemblies and festivities.
-Perhaps if my particular school did not also foster a culture in which I was accused of, and beat up for, being a “Christ-killer,” I might have at least enjoyed the forced absence from classroom work.
+My particular school fostered a culture in which I was accused of, and beat up for, being a “Christ-killer”.
+Otherwise, I might have at least enjoyed the forced absence from classroom work.
 But that was not the case.

-In my perception, Christmas remained that dreaded time of year when Gentiles tried to make me worship three gods (Father, Son and Mother Mary) and, for some reason, a tree.
+In my perception, Christmas was that dreaded time of year when Gentiles tried to make me worship three gods (Father, Son and Mother Mary).
+And, for some reason, a tree.
 To top it off, the annual ritual took place, of all times, on or around Hanukkah.
-Hanukkah was when we Jews were reminded of the courageous faith of the Maccabees.
+Hanukkah reminds Jews of the courageous faith of the Maccabees.
 They were to be our role models.

 But unlike the Maccabees, I was afraid to resist the ruling authorities of my little world.
-Annually, I felt shamed before God in failing to confront what I perceived to be idolatry, shamed in being different (namely, Jewish) and shamed for having a problem that none of my classmates had.
+Annually, I felt shamed before God in failing to confront what I perceived to be idolatry.
+I was shamed for being different (namely, Jewish).
 It was vexing and confusing.
 So confusing that, at one point, I actually wondered if my unMaccabee-like surrender to Christmas was the reason Santa never visited me!

-Here in Israel, more and more non-Orthodox Jews tour Christian areas of the country at Christmastime to enjoy the holiday music, food and decorations.
-Many of them also want to hear the story of Christmas.
-Many secularized Western Jews find the traditional Christmas spirit heartwarming.
+Here in Israel, more and more non-Orthodox Jews decide to visit Christian areas of the country at Christmastime.
+They want to enjoy the holiday music, food and decorations.
+Many of them are open to hearing the story of Christmas.
+Gradually, even the Western Jews (secular ones) find the traditional Christmas spirit heartwarming.
 For most, Christmas is no longer a dreaded time of year.
-(As for me, God reworked my own mind and heart about the holiday soon after I came to faith in Yeshua).